About me

 I received my PhD in Computer Science from NYU, where I was advised by Joan Bruna.

-During my PhD, I interned at IBM Research and Microsoft Research, and was a Visiting Researcher at Meta FAIR Labs for two years.
+During my PhD, I was a Visiting Researcher at Meta FAIR Labs for two years, and prior to that, I interned at Microsoft Research and IBM Research.
 I obtained a B.S. in Mathematics and a B.S. in Engineering Physics from the Polytechnic University of Catalonia (UPC).

 My email address is cd2754 (at) nyu (dot) edu.